 Jamie Camino joined the Division of Student Affairs and Enrollment Management as a Data Analyst of the Title V Sophomore Year Initiative (SYI) in 2013.
 She earned a B.S. in Psychology and a M.S.W. with a research concentration from Fordham University.
 She has worked in various research projects for Women’s Housing Economic and Development Corporation (WHEDco), Survey Research Operations at the University of Michigan, and Jewish Home and Lifecare.
 Some projects include program evaluations of a peer-led sex education program, childcare providers’ training program, and a high school assistance program.
 In addition, Jamie has assisted with data collection efforts for studying the impacts of students in Harlem Children’s Zone Promise Academy Charter School.
 Jamie’s statistically oriented training, broad-based research experience, as well as her exposure as a social worker provides her with the dedication and skills to highlight SYI's program outcomes and accomplishments.

 Ramona Texidor joined the Division of Student Affairs and Enrollment Management as Administrative Assistant to the Director of Title V Sophomore Year Initiative (SYI) in 2013.
-She earned an A.A.S. in Office Administration from Queens College, and is currently pursuing her B.S. degree in Health Services Administration.
+She earned her degree in Office Administration from Queens College.
 Ramona has over eleven years of experience working in both private and public institutions.
 She is bilingual in English and Spanish and has extensive experience in the fields of administration, secretarial, and customer service.